Finning techniques: Use of swimfins

 The basic diving skills of finning, buoyancy control, trim and breathing style work in combination for effective diving performance.

 Swimfins are far more effective and efficient for diver propulsion than arm and hand movement in the water.
 Swimfins are used to provide propulsion and maneuvering for divers, and may be designed and chosen specifically to emphasise one of these functions.
 Optimisation for one generally implies degradation of capabilities in the other, and other factors such as durability and cost also influence manufacture and selection.

-The effectiveness of finning techniques is to partly dependent on the fins used, and partly on the skill and fitness of the diver.
+The effectiveness of finning techniques is partly dependent on the fins used, and partly on the skill and fitness of the diver.
 Development of effective and efficient finning ability takes practice, and is helped by training, as efficient technique is not always intuitive or obvious.

 Fins that are too heavy or buoyant affect the diver's trim.
 Neutral or slightly negative fins are considered most generally suitable.
 Ankle weights tend to hold the fins down when there is no excess air in the boots, and the mass of the fin and ankle weight must be accelerated for every fin stroke, which does not add to propulsive force, as only the accelerated water provides thrust, and only when accelerated in a useful direction.
 Reducing the available volume in the lower leg of the suit limits air volume without adding significant mass, and gaiters can also streamline the fastest moving part of the diver.

 A good fit of the foot pocket helps with efficiency and is important for comfort.
 Closed heel fins are more effective at transferring the power of the leg to the fin than open heel foot pockets, but are less adaptable to foot and boot size, and may be more difficult to put on.

 Simple stiff paddle fins are effective for the widest range of strokes, but are not as efficient for thrust production as long fins and monofins, and may be more demanding on the muscles and joints of the legs than more flexible styles.

 Split fins, hinged fins and other attempts to lower the muscular and joint load on parts of the legs are not completely effective at eliminating cramps, there is necessarily a muscular work input required to produce thrust.

 Monofins are relatively efficient at thrust production for linear motion, but are incompatible with most finning techniques, and when optimised for speed or acceleration, are generally relatively bulky and fragile, and are incompatible with most finning maneuvering techniques, which involve simultaneous different motions for each foot.